-You are cordially invited to attend a Special Meeting of Shareholders of Group Financial Partners, Inc. ("GFP") to be held at 455 South Fourth Avenue, Suite 350, Louisville, Kentucky, on Wednesday, November 26, 1997 at the hour of 3:00 p.m. local time (the "GFP Special Meeting").
+You are cordially invited to attend a Special Meeting of Shareholders of Group Financial Partners, Inc. ("GFP") to be held at 455 South Fourth Avenue, Suite 350, Louisville, Kentucky, on , January , 1998 at the hour of 3:00 p.m. local time (the "GFP Special Meeting").

-At the GFP Special Meeting, you will be asked to approve the Amended and Restated Agreement and Plan of Reorganization dated as of September 22, 1997 (the "Reorganization Agreement"), by and among Group Technologies Corporation ("GTC"), Tube Turns Technologies, Inc. ("Tube Turns"), Bell Technologies, Inc. ("Bell") and GFP.
-Pursuant to the Reorganization Agreement, the following events will occur, in chronological order: (i) all of the outstanding shares of GFP Partners-V, Inc., Unison Commercial Group, Inc. and BW Riverport, Inc. will be distributed to the shareholders of GFP; (ii) GFP will merge with and into GTC; (iii) Tube Turns will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Tube Turns"); (iv) Bell will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Bell"); and (v) GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns and New Bell and the shares of BT Holdings, Inc., a former wholly-owned subsidiary of GFP) into a newly formed, wholly-owned subsidiary of GTC, and this subsidiary will assume all of the liabilities of GTC, all in accordance with the Florida Business Corporation Act, as amended, and the Kentucky Revised Statutes, as amended (the "Reorganization").
+At the GFP Special Meeting, you will be asked to approve the Second Amended and Restated Agreement and Plan of Reorganization dated as of November 25, 1997 (the "Reorganization Agreement"), by and among Group Technologies Corporation ("GTC"), Tube Turns Technologies, Inc. ("Tube Turns"), Bell Technologies, Inc. ("Bell") and GFP.
+Pursuant to the Reorganization Agreement, the following events will occur, in chronological order: (i) all of the outstanding shares of GFP Partners-V, Inc., Unison Commercial Group, Inc. and BW Riverport, Inc. will be distributed to the shareholders of GFP; (ii) GFP will merge with and into GTC; (iii) Tube Turns will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Tube Turns"); (iv) Bell will merge with and into a newly formed, wholly-owned subsidiary of GTC ("New Bell"); and (v) GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns, New Bell, BT Holdings, Inc. and Metrum-Datatape, Inc., former wholly-owned subsidiaries of GFP) into a newly formed, wholly-owned subsidiary of GTC, and this subsidiary will assume all of the liabilities of GTC, all in accordance with the Florida Business Corporation Act, as amended, and the Kentucky Revised Statutes, as amended (the "Reorganization").
 Approval of the Reorganization Agreement requires the affirmative vote of a majority of the votes cast by holders of the common stock, no par value per share of GFP (the "GFP Common Stock"), entitled to vote at the GFP Special Meeting.